 This is an ex-library book and may have the usual library/used-book markings inside.
 This book has hardback covers.
 Clean from markings.
 In good all round condition.
 No dust jacket.
 Please note the Image in this listing is a stock photo and may not match the covers of the actual item, 1350grams, ISBN: 9780471241959.

-Add this copy of Elements of Information Theory to cart. $96.59, good condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 2006 by Wiley-Interscience.
+Add this copy of Elements of Information Theory to cart. £85.83, new condition, Sold by Fastship Store - rated 4.0 out of 5 stars, ships from Apache Junction, AZ, UNITED STATES, published 2006 by Wiley-Interscience.

 This book was very poor printed.